Woodland Plantation (Church Hill, Mississippi)

-The Woodland Plantation is a historic Southern plantation near Church Hill, Jefferson County, Mississippi.
+The Woodland Plantation is a historic Southern plantation near Church Hill, Mississippi, United States.
 It retains its original antebellum 230 acre size, and has the tradition of primarily supplying hay to the area cattle.
 It also has a pecan orchard.

 Location

 It is located off of the east side of Mississippi Highway 553 four miles south of Church Hill.
 It adjoins the Oakwood Plantation.

 History

-Woodland Plantation was created when James G. Wood, who lived on his 1,000 acre Auburn Plantation in Church Hill, Jefferson County, Mississippi, was in the process of setting up each of his children with their own, nearby, cotton growing operations.
+Woodland Plantation was created when James Gillam Wood, who lived on his 1,000 acre Auburn Plantation in Church Hill, Mississippi, was in the process of setting up each of his children with their own, nearby, cotton growing operations.
 Oak Grove, The Cedars, Lagonia and Woodland were four of these properties.
 Woodland belonged to James' son Robert Y. Wood.

 Robert bought the first 224 acres to form Woodland in 1837 for $18,000, and soon built his residence on the plantation.
 He married Virginia P. Smith of New Brunswick, New Jersey in 1839.
 Robert purchased the final six acres of the plantation in 1858.
 By 1860 Robert had 34 slaves in Jefferson County.

 Robert also had Ursino Plantation in Warren County, Mississippi that he ran with the help of his brother Edgar.
 Ursino was formed in 1836 when James Wood and his son Robert purchased a total of 2,083 acres at Davis Bend, located south of Vicksburg on the Mississippi River, for $103,390.
 This land was bought from James' friend Joseph Emory Davis of Hurricane Plantation.
 Ursino adjoined Jefferson Davis' Brierfield Plantation which in turn bordered Hurricane Plantation.
 By 1842 Ursino had 30 head of cattle and 60 slaves.
 In 1860 Robert had 132 slaves in Warren County.